uppedtrout/Better-config/README.md

 Open, lest I attack the Gate!
 Open, lest I break down its bars!
 Open, lest I attack the Walls!
-Open, lest I leap over It by force!Downloaded from www.holybooks.com Open the Gate, lest I cause the Dead to rise and devour the Living!
+Open, lest I leap over It by force!
+Open the Gate, lest I cause the Dead to rise and devour the Living!
 Open the Gate, lest I give the Dead power over the Living!
 Open the Gate, lest I make the Dead to outnumber the Living!